 - Robust federated search, core to the Brightspot platform, which increases the discoverability of your content and makes it easy to locate any asset

-- Customizable drag-and-drop workflows that can be tailored to the way you do business
+- Customizable drag-and-drop Workflow Engine that can be tailored to the way you work

-We’ve replatformed countless clients off of Adobe AEM, including Amazon and Sotheby’s.
-Request a demo today and find out how you can replatform quickly and drastically improve your overall content management experience with the Brightspot CMS.
+We’ve replatformed countless clients off of AEM.
+Request a Brightspot demo today and find out how you can replatform quickly and drastically improve your overall content management experience with the Brightspot CMS.